 Although it impossible to determine with certainty prior to site plan review, at this point in time, in the Applicant's opinion, it is only anticipated that variances will be required from Section 200-16(A)(b) in connection with the minimum distance between the principal buildings and as to the requirements of Section 200-16(A)(d) in connection with the required children's play area since the age restrictions render the children's play area unnecessary.
 In addition, subject to interpretation, a variance may be required in connection with one building that will have seven units instead of the six maximum units in a row as per Section 200-16(A)(3)(a).
 The row building at the entrance to the Site is comprised of 6 attached stacker buildings containing 12 dwelling units plus one regular townhouse building, for a total of 7 buildings provided in the row.
-Although it impossible to determine with certainty prior to site plan review, At at this point in time, in the Applicant's opinion, variances pursuant to Sections 200-16 and/or 220-22 of the Code will likely a variance may be necessary for the minimum distance between buildings, as well as for a 7-unit building provided where a maximum of 6 units are permitted by the Zoning Code.
 In any case, the Applicant has made the ZBA an involved agency.